recklessroot/linux-qol/README.md

  Overview:

-    mullvad-nomad - randomly chooses one of the configured country and connect to a mullvad VPN server in that region
+ mullvad-nomad - Randomly chooses one of the configured country and connect to a mullvad VPN server in that region range         - simple number iterator, almost exactly like the python range() function.